Skip to contents

 • "Plants": A data frame of results for each plant cohort (see transp_transpirationGranier or transp_transpirationSperry).

-The following items are only returned when transpirationMode = "Sperry" or transpirationMode = "Sureau":
+The following additional items are only returned when transpirationMode = "Sperry" or transpirationMode = "Sureau":

 • "RhizoPsi": Minimum water potential (in MPa) inside roots, after crossing rhizosphere, per cohort and soil layer.